0x0mer/pipipipi/index.md

 # Will we ever know if $\pi^{\pi^{\pi^{\pi}}}$ is an integer?

 I stumbled upon Matt Parker's incredible video: [Why π^π^π^π could be an integer](https://www.youtube.com/watch?v=BdHFLfv-ThQ), and it really piqued my interest.
-My initial thoughts were "Well that's just nonsese.
+My initial thoughts were, "Well, that's just nonsense.
 Just calculate it to a few digits after the decimal place", which is what I guess everyone who saw that video thought.
 But this question is, in some sense, at the limit of what is feasible to compute, and I find that interesting.
-On the one hand, it's a simple arithimetic calculation, but on the other, it just as well may be that we will never be able to compute it.
+On the one hand, it's a simple arithmetic calculation, but on the other, it just as well may be that we will never be able to compute it.

 After understanding that this may not be feasible, the interesting question then is, well, how many digits of $\pi$ do you need?
-And this is what I intend on answering in this page.
+And this is what I intend on answering on this page.

 First, let's start by denoting $\alpha \coloneqq \pi^{\pi^{\pi}}$.
 In order to know whether $\pi^{\pi^{\pi^{\pi}}}$ is an integer, we would like to calculate $\pi^\alpha$ to some degree of precision, where $\alpha \approx 10^{18}$ is a huge number.

-More generally, we want to calculate a value $a^b$ to some degree of percision.
+More generally, we want to calculate a value $a^b$ to some degree of precision.
 In our case, both numbers are irrational.

 Say we only use the first $d$ digits (in decimal) of $b$.
 That is, instead of $b$, we are actually raising $a$ to the power of $\tilde{b} \coloneqq b-\varepsilon$, where $\varepsilon \approx 10^{-d}$.
-Always keep in mind that in our case $b$ is ridiculously large, and $\varepsilon$ is ridiculously tiny.
+Always keep in mind that in our case $b$ is ridiculously large and $\varepsilon$ is ridiculously tiny.

 Now, we want to know how far this is from the actual result.
 That is, we would like to bound the following expression: